 A note on platform fees

 Subscription platform fees show up in cost-to-serve, not in acquisition cost.
-Joy Subscriptions charges nothing for the first 6 months or up to $1M in subscription revenue, then 1.5% on subscription orders — meaning early-stage merchants can build subscriber base without platform fees eating cost-to-serve, and growing merchants pay proportional to revenue rather than to subscriber count.
+Joy Subscriptions charges nothing up to 50 active subscriptions, then $49/month plus 0.75% of subscription revenue - meaning early-stage merchants can build a subscriber base without platform fees eating cost-to-serve, and there is no per-subscriber charge at any tier.